artecs-group/FPAA-NNs/README.md

 Currently. this cluster classifies 28×28 MNIST images through a 19-8-6-4 Analog NN with 19-input metrics based on DCT compression.

+To perform the classification, the flow shown in the following image is executed.

 ![alt text](https://github.com/artecs-group/FPAA-NNs/blob/master/blob/pasosReconfi.png?raw=true)

 ## Acknowledgements